Best Settings For Apex Legends PC {Windows} Reddit 2020

 Remove FPS Cap

-By removing the FPS cap you’ll be able to get the maximum number of frames from your rig as possible, essentially unlocking the true potential of the changes you’ve made in the section above.
+By removing the FPS cap, you’ll get the maximum number of frames from your rig possible, essentially unlocking the true potential of the changes you’ve made in the section above.

 Thankfully it’s not a super in-depth process.
 Here’s how to go about it: